These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Wim Wenders.
 Perf.
 Bruno Ganz, Solveig Dommartin, Peter Falk.
 Road Movies Filmproduktion (DVD released by MGM), 1987.

-Synopsis: A white male angel in Berlin falls in love with a female mortal and wishes to become human.
+Synopsis: An angel in Berlin (Bruno Ganz) falls in love with a mortal and wishes to become human.
 There are three scenes set and filmed in the Staatsbibliothek zu Berlin (Berlin State Library), where angels often go to hang out with humans.
 There are no identifiable reel librarians in the library scenes, however.

 Related post: Angels in the library in ‘Wings of Desire’